Derek Cornelius: Senior

 In March 2018, Cornelius received his first call up to the Canadian senior side for a friendly against New Zealand to be played on 24 March.
 He would make his debut for Canada on 9 September 2018, starting and playing the entire match in an 8–0 victory over the U.S. Virgin Islands.
 Cornelius was named to the 23-man squad for the 2019 CONCACAF Gold Cup on 30 May 2019.

 In November 2022, Cornelius was named to Canada's squad for the 2022 FIFA World Cup.
 In June 2023 Cornelius was named to the final 23-man squad for the 2023 CONCACAF Nations League Finals, but after suffering an injury with his club side Malmö FF, he was withdrawn from the squad and replaced by Moïse Bombito.

 In June 2024, Cornelius was named to Canada's squad for the 2024 Copa América.

+On 28 May 2026, Cornelius was selected for Canada's squad for the 2026 FIFA World Cup.